Strong yet fuel-efficient engines; high-quality interior; advanced cabin technology; superb driving dynamics; hardtop convertible security

 |Maintenance||4 Years/50,000 Miles|

-Audi A5 -- The A5's slinky styling remains a big draw, and if the engine's not perky enough for you, there's always the S5, which was conceived as a 435i (nee 335i) competitor.
+2015 Audi A5 -- The A5's slinky styling remains a big draw, and if the engine's not perky enough for you, there's always the S5, which was conceived as a 435i (formerly 335i) competitor.
 The convertible's not a hardtop, though.

-Mercedes C-Class Coupe -- The C Coupe looks and feels like a smaller car, but that's not necessarily a bad thing, as we kind of miss when the BMW felt that way.
+2015 Mercedes C-Class Coupe -- The C-Class Coupe looks and feels like a smaller car, but that's not necessarily a bad thing.
+We miss when the BMW felt that way.
 There's no convertible, however; you'll need the E-Class Cabriolet for that.